-The Love Water campaign, launched early 2018, provided a brand position for Hunter Water as a leader in water conservation focus and action, and helped in significantly raising water literacy and awareness ahead of the 2019-20 drought period, leading to substantial behaviour change in how our community use water.
+The Love Water campaign, launched early 2018, provided a brand position for Hunter Water as a leader in water conservation focus and action, and helped in significantly raising water literacy and awareness, leading to substantial behaviour change in how our community use water.
 The Love Water brand has since been adopted by several other utilities, nationally and internationally.